billyweisberg/BlazorAIChat/readme.md

 * dompurify
 * marked
 * Semantic Kernel
-* Semantic Memory
+* Kernel Memory

 ## Features
-- **AI Integration**: Utilizes advanced AI models to provide intelligent responses.
+- AI Integration: Utilizes advanced AI models to provide intelligent responses.
-- **Data Interaction**: Enables users to chat with their data using Azure OpenAI models.
+- Data Interaction: Enables users to chat with their data using Azure OpenAI models.
-- **Deployment Flexibility**: Can be operated locally or hosted on Azure App Service.
+- Deployment Flexibility: Can be operated locally or hosted on Azure App Service.
-- **Authentication**: Supports EasyAuth authentication when hosted on Azure.
+- Authentication: Supports EasyAuth authentication when hosted on Azure.
-- **Document Upload**: Allows users to upload TXT, DOCX, XLSX, PPTX, or PDF documents into the knowledge base.
+- Document Upload: Allows users to upload TXT, DOCX, XLSX, PPTX, or PDF documents into the knowledge base.
 When using Azure App Service with EasyAuth, uploaded knowledge is associated exclusively with the user.
-- **Image Analysis**: Supports image uploads for querying, compatible with models like GPT-4.
+- Image Analysis: Supports image uploads for querying, compatible with models like GPT-4.
 When using models that don't support images and you have Azure Document Intelligence configured, it will OCR uploaded images and store the results as knowledge.
-- **Data Extraction from URLs**: URLs to web pages or documents included in a chat message will be used as knowledge for answering questions.
+- Data Extraction from URLs: URLs to web pages or documents included in a chat message will be used as knowledge for answering questions.
-- **Streaming Responses**: Provides streaming chat results with the option to stop responses.
+- Streaming Responses: Provides streaming chat results with the option to stop responses.
-- **Data Management**: Offers the ability to clear chat history and delete data stored in the user's knowledge base.
+- Data Management: Offers the ability to clear chat history and delete data stored in the user's knowledge base.
-- **Retry Handling**: Automatically pauses and retries calls to Azure OpenAI if it exceeds the API rate limit.
+- Retry Handling: Automatically pauses and retries calls to Azure OpenAI if it exceeds the API rate limit.
-- **Chat History Pruning**: Designed to help ensure that the requests to Azure OpenAI do not exceed the context window.
+- Chat History Pruning: Designed to help ensure that the requests to Azure OpenAI do not exceed the context window.
-- **Experimental MCP**: Utilize tools from Model Context Protocol servers
+- Experimental MCP: Utilize tools from Model Context Protocol (MCP) servers with role defaults and per-user secrets.

 ## Chat Over Documents (RAG)